Former top Barclays banker loses appeal against FCA ban on holding senior roles

 Former Barclays wealth boss Thomas Kalaris has lost his appeal against a decision banning him from holding senior roles in the industry after he was found to have acted dishonestly when questioned about the bank’s capital raising at the height of the financial crisis.

-Mr Kalaris – who was acquitted of fraud charges in 2020 – had sought approval to head up investment firm Saranac Partners as chief executive, but the move was blocked by the Financial Conduct Authority (FCA) in 2022 after the watchdog said he had failed to be open and transparent in two different investigation interviews, and therefore was not considered to be fit and proper to lead the firm.
+Mr Kalaris – who was acquitted of fraud charges in 2020 – had sought approval to head up the investment firm he co-founded, Saranac Partners, as chief executive but the move was blocked by the Financial Conduct Authority (FCA) in 2022 after the watchdog said he had failed to be open and transparent in two different investigation interviews, and therefore was not considered to be fit and proper to lead the firm.

 The ex-chief executive of Barclays’ wealth arm had challenged the FCA decision, which centres on two interviews as part of the regulator’s investigations into Barclays’ controversial capital raising from Qatar in 2008.